-We won’t mention why we want 2021 to be an amazing year, or why we – at the very least – want it to be better than 2020.
+Now that we’re well into 2021, we won’t mention why we want it to be an amazing year, or why we – at the very least – want it to be better than 2020.
 To be fair, we give January and February 2020 a pat on the back.
 For most of us, they were fine, uneventful months.
 But from March onward – yikes.
-We don’t need to rehash the past ten months – which felt like about five years – because you lived through them right along with us.
+We don’t need to rehash the past year – which felt like about five years – because you lived through them right along with us.

 Suffice it to say we can all agree that with 2020 in the rearview mirror, we look forward to the new year.